caarlosdiaz/WordCounter/README.md

 ![Swagger screenshot](./assets/SwaggerScreenshot.png)

-Using the example given in the statement
+Using the example provided in the email statement

 ```text
 "Go do that thing that you do so well"